mmonroe3195/mmonroe3195.github.io/documentation/set-up.md

 ## Getting Our Report Locally

 In order to get our premade report to load locally, follow these steps.
-- Log into Power BI on the web with the hamilton2023@cocvac.org account.
+1. Log into Power BI on the web with the hamilton2023@cocvac.org account.
-- Navigate to the report titled "COCVAC_Report".
+2. Navigate to the report titled "COCVAC_Report".
 Click on it to enter the report.
-- Go to "File" on the toolbar and make a copy of the report
+3. Go to "File" on the toolbar and make a copy of the report
-- Open the copy report
+4. Open the copy report
-- Go to "File" on the toolbar and download the copy report
+5. Go to "File" on the toolbar and download the copy report
-- Navigate to where the report is downloaded and open the report in Power BI
+6. Navigate to where the report is downloaded and open the report in Power BI
+7. Repeat this process with our barchart and table reports

 Once these steps are followed, it will be possible to access the completed report on your machine locally using the Power BI Desktop.

 ## Fixing the File Path for the Power Query

-Note: This section is still being written for now here is the bulleted version
+This process needs to be repeated with each Power BI report.

-1. Open up Power Query by clicking the Transform Data button from the main toolbar
+1. Open up Power Query by clicking the "Transform Data" button from the main toolbar
-2. Click the error button under "911 Logs".
+2. Click the error button under "thesisexcels".
 This is located on the left hand on the Queries side bar under the Other Queries dropdown.
 3. Look at "Applied Steps" in the top right corner
 4. Click on the "Source" button.
 This will bring up the current folder path for the power query
 5. Change the file path to where the Excel Workbooks are stored (the same path as where they are saved from the Python script)